nanodesigns/download-via-email/readme.txt

 A rudimentary WordPress plugin to enable sending download link to email address Completely in WordPress database schema - no other table, no column Email storage in `options` table
+Deletion of all the data on uninstallation of the plugin